Skip to content

 Spray a some of the solvent/protectant onto the cleaning cloth and/or patches.
 Use them to wipe down the interior and exterior surfaces of the gun.
 A little of the solvent/protectant goes a long way – goal is to clean the gun, not to raise the stock price of the solvent/protectant manufacturer.
 I have used the same can of Breakfree CLP for over 30 cleanings of my Remington 870 XCS Marine Magnum.

-Step 3: Clean the trigger Group
+Step 3: Clean the trigger Groupclean the trigger group

 Ensure that the safety is on, since pulling the trigger now could cause the hammer to strike your finger, causing a good deal of pain and injury.
 You could also damage the trigger group.
 In fact, the hammer should not even be cocked (as mentioned above) but keep the safety on for good measure.